MicrosoftDocs/PowerShell-Docs/reference/7.1/Microsoft.PowerShell.Core/About/about_Remote_Jobs.md

 ### Start a remote job that keeps the results on the remote computer

-To start a background job on a remote computer that keeps the command results on the remote computer, use the `Invoke-Command` cmdlet to run a `Start-Job` command on a remote computer.
-You can use this method to run background jobs on multiple computers.
+To start a job on a remote computer that keeps the command results on the remote computer, use the `Invoke-Command` cmdlet to run a `Start-Job` command on a remote computer.
+You can use this method to run jobs on multiple computers.

 When you run a `Start-Job` command remotely, the job object is created on the remote computer, and the job results are maintained on the remote computer.